-The new ETI-Research Brio XLR Connector is the first time ETI-Research have made this type of connector.
-It has taken some time for CNC machining to get to the point that the female connection can be machine to the thickness ETI-Research believes is the best for sound Quality.
+The new ETI-Research Brio XLR Connector is an advanced step for ETI as it has taken some time for CNC machining to get to the point where the female connection can be machined to the thickness ETI-Research knows is optimum for the finest sound quality possible.

-For some time XLR connectors with some type of Copper has been available but many of the Male Pins have to much mass which causes excessive Capacitance which alters the sound.
-Some of these XLR Connectors while having Copper Male connectors the Female connectors were still Brass formed!
-The reason why is that the hollow nature of the female pin was difficult to machine and a lot cheaper to make by using the original pins formed in Brass molds.
+For some time, XLR connectors with some type of Copper have been available, but many of the male pins have too much mass, which causes excessive capacitance and subsequently alters the sound.
+Some of these XLR connectors, while having Copper male connectors, were still formed with brass on the female side.
+The reason why is the hollow nature of the female pin was difficult to machine and a lot cheaper to make by using the original pins formed in Brass moulds.

-ETI-Research was still not interested as this still defeated the purpose of using Copper for superior sound quality.
-Then the next step to get female connectors out of Copper was by rolling flat Copper to make the Female connection.
-This still had problems when it came to uniformity as the surface contact area for inserting the Male was not consistent and could make the connection unstable.
+ETI-Research was still not interested because this defeated the purpose of using Copper for superior sound quality.
+The next step was to get female connectors made out of Copper.
+This was achieved by rolling flat Copper to make the female connection.
+This still resulted in problems when it came to uniformity because the surface contact area for inserting the male was not consistent and could make the connection unstable.

-So we waited till we could manufacture what we felt was the best.
-The ETI-Research Brio XLR has both the Male and Female Connectors CNC machine with a wall thickness of 0.6mm and Rhodium Plated for the durability and which is important for long term usage.
+So we waited until we could manufacture what we felt was simply the best XLR connector on the market.
+The ETI-Research Brio XLR Connector has both the male and female connectors CNC machined with a wall thickness of 0.6mm and Rhodium Plated for excellent durability in long-term usage.